Loading

 To celebrate the beauty of romantic love between a man and a woman — and for many interpreters, to picture God's passionate love for His people

 Song of Solomon is an extended love poem — a dialogue between a bride and groom celebrating the beauty, desire, and joy of romantic love.
-It's frank, sensual, and gorgeous.
-The church has historically also read it as an allegory of God's love for Israel or Christ's love for the Church, and both readings have rich theological history.
+It is candid, sensual, and exquisitely crafted.
+The church has historically also interpreted it as an allegory of God's love for Israel or Christ's love for the Church, and both readings carry rich theological significance.